 Thanks to the proliferation of cell phones and tablets, the neck has suddenly taken center stage.
 Facetime, Skype, selfies and Snapchat have not only put our necks on constant display, but the action of looking down at our devices can cause the skin and muscles in our necks to atrophy.
 Couple this with father time, and the result is an aged, sagging looking neck.
 As the elasticity of the skin and the soft tissue grows weaker, it leads to excess skin and those visible, ropey looking muscle bands that are an instant ager.
 Some people may also have excess fatty tissue in the neck which can contribute to the appearance of a double chin.
 A neck lift is a surgical procedure to lift the sagging muscles, and remove excess skin and fat to restore a long, lean, more defined and youthful looking contour to your neck.*

-Dr. David Sieber has advanced training in many of the surgical and non-surgical options for treating the neck.
+Dr. David Sieber has advanced training in many of the surgical procedures and non-surgical options for treating the neck.
 During your initial consultation, he will examine your individual anatomy and skin tone and then advise you on the best treatment plan for your desired outcome.
 A neck lift is commonly performed in conjunction with other facial rejuvenation procedures such as a brow lift, facelift, and upper and/or lower blepharoplasty.

 Neck Lift Improvements